cakephp/phinx/docs/migrations.rst

 In addition, the Postgres adapter supports ``json`` and ``uuid`` column types (PostgreSQL 9.3 and above).

+For valid options, see the `Valid Column Options`_ below.

 Determining Whether a Table Exists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~